Research / Healthy food and physical activity environments

 Huarahi I Whāia | Approach

-The project will explore interventions that best fit with local opportunities and preferences across two locations, Māngere and central Christchurch.
-Once interventions are implemented, the research team will measure health and wellbeing-related impacts using survey and observational research.
+The project explored interventions that best fit with local opportunities and preferences across two locations, Ngā Hau Māngere and central Christchurch.
+The research team measured health and wellbeing-related impacts using survey and observational research.

-In Māngere, the project will build on an intervention where neighbourhood streets have been retro-fitted to prioritise active travel.
-The project will investigate the impact of locally co-designed activities – aimed at increasing the connectivity of walking and biking infrastructure – on physical activity, social connection and safety.
+In Ngā Hau Māngere, the project built on an earlier intervention to prioritise active travel by retro-fitting neighbourhood streets.
+The project investigated the impact of locally co-designed activities to increase the connectivity of walking and biking infrastructure on physical activity, social connection and safety.

 Co-funding